2022 Buick Encore GX Review, Ratings, Specs, Prices, and Photos

 How much does the 2022 Buick Encore GX cost?

-Pricing for 2022 isn’t out yet, but it won’t veer far from last year’s base of about $26,000.
-Spend a little more on the turbo-3 engine and the Select trim and you’ll get 18-inch wheels, a power driver seat, blind-spot monitors, and an 8.0-inch touchscreen with wireless Apple CarPlay and Android Auto.
+Base prices start at $27,340 for the Select trim, which gets 18-inch wheels, a power driver seat, blind-spot monitors, and an 8.0-inch touchscreen with wireless Apple CarPlay and Android Auto.
 The top-end Essence rises to more than $37,000; that’s too much.

 Where is the 2022 Buick Encore GX made?